Heswall railway station (Birkenhead Railway)

-Heswall railway station was on the Birkenhead Railway route between Hooton and West Kirby.
-It served the town of Heswall between 1886 and 1956.
+Heswall railway station was a stop on the Birkenhead Railway route between Hooton and West Kirby.
+It served the town of Heswall, in Merseyside, England, between 1886 and 1956.

 History

 This station opened on 19 April 1886, on the Birkenhead Railway's branch line from Hooton to West Kirby.
 This line passed through the western side of Heswall, alongside the River Dee.
 The station closed to passengers on 17 September 1956 and closed completely in 1962.

-Present day

-While being on the line currently occupied by the Wirral Way any walker following the former track bed will not pass close to the station's site; the original station house was sold into private ownership and then subsequently sold on for development (during the early 1970s).
-The site was razed and built over in the 1960s and all walkers, cyclists, etc. must take a detour to regain the track bed.
+The site was razed and built over in the 1960s.
+The original station house was sold into private ownership in the early 1970s and then subsequently sold on for development.

-It is approximately 2.4 km south west of the station in current operation on the Bidston to Wrexham line.